||Page last updated|

 Microsoft web pages (those generated by Microsoft tools you may already have) are notoriously inefficient - as a test I used Microsoft Office to build a web page similar to one in use.
 The page coded directly in HTML took less than 2,000 bytes, the same page generated by Microsoft WORD took over 20,000 bytes.
 Therefore the Microsoft version of the page would take over 10 times as long each time a customer loaded it.

 Many people still have old computers, and many people still use dial-up web connections (don't sneer - they are your potential customers, and in some remote areas high speed internet service is not available).
 Therefore avoid using fancy tools as you build your web site.
 Fancy animated graphics perform poorly on many computers.
 Music is easy to add, but drives people away (they may be searching at work, or working late at night at home).
-Pictures should be shrunk before being stored on the internet - most will be shown on a computer monitor at 75 to 100 pixels per inch, so my preference is that most web pictures are about 300 x 400 pixels (snapshot size, 120,000 pixels, not multiple megapixels).
-With JPEG compression, those pictures will average less than 20,000 bytes, and will load relatively quickly on even a slow computer.
-You can put your large multi-megapixel picture on the server and tell it to only display 300 x 400 pixels, but the browser must take the time to download the big picture, and reduce the size as it is displayed... a much slower approach than reducing the size of the picture before it is even put on your server.
+Pictures should be shrunk before being stored on the internet - most will be shown on a computer monitor at 75 to 100 pixels per inch, so my preference is that most web pictures are no more than 600 pixels in the larger dimension (snapshot size, typically 450x600, 270,000 pixels, not multiple megapixels).
+With JPEG compression, those pictures will average less than 40,000 bytes, and will load relatively quickly on even a slow computer.
+You can put your large multi-megapixel picture on the server and tell it to only display fewer pixels, but the browser must take the time to download the big picture, and reduce the size as it is displayed... a much slower approach than reducing the size of the picture before it is even put on your server.

 To be attractive make sure each page is a single subject, as specific as possible, complete in itself... something a user would like to print out and read.
 Links to a page are considered recognition of the value of that page, and improve your position in the search results.
 Links to other pages on your site, or other sites, are fine, but be sure each page is complete in itself.
 However, reciprocal links (you link to me and I will link to you) are ignored or detrimental as the search engine rank your page.
 And some people offer special sites that just link to their customers.
 Google ain't dumb, and those sites count against you!